Redmi Note 9 Pro to go on sale today

 -

-The Redmi Note 9 Pro is powered by an octa-core Snapdragon 720G chipset, coupled with up to 6GB RAM, and up to 128GB of storage (expandable up to 512GB).
+The Redmi Note 9 Pro draws power from an octa-core Snapdragon 720G chipset, paired with up to 6GB of RAM and up to 128GB of storage.

 -